The objectives of the Juvenile Tarpon Habitat Initiative are:

 BTT launched a juvenile tarpon habitat project near Charleston, SC in Spring 2015.
 The goal of the project is to gain a better understanding of juvenile tarpon habitat use and what that means for the adult fishery in South Carolina and nearby coastal waters.
-At the end of this project, we will be able to determine the survivability of juveniles in South Carolina and determine what that entails for future projects and management efforts in that region.
+At the end of this project, we were able to determine that overwinter survival of juveniles in this region is rare, but could become viable habitat in the future as we experience global climate change.

 Here’s something that many don’t know, or just don’t think about when they are out chasing big tarpon: As juveniles, they depend upon backwater wetlands and swamps.
 Without these backwater habitats, we would have few juveniles surviving and becoming the big fish that make anglers weak in the knees.
 In other words, places where most anglers don’t fish are essential to the fishery.
 Unfortunately, in many areas these backwater habitats have been lost or have become degraded.
 In fact, the loss and degradation of juvenile habitats is a major reason that a recent International Union for the Conservation of Nature scientific assessment classified the tarpon population as “vulnerable.”
 This is why Bonefish & Tarpon Trust launched the Juvenile Tarpon Habitat Initiative a few years ago.
 We’re pleased to report that the program is gaining steam.